nikknez333/ItemProposalAPI/README.md

 # Item Proposal Management API

 # 🚀 Overview
 - NET-based backend API that supports managing items and facilitating a proposal system between different parties/companies, allowing users to create, review, update, and delete proposals with associated payment ratios.
-The API follows RESTful principles and supports authentication and validation mechanisms.
+The API follows RESTful principles and supports authentication, authorization and validation mechanisms.

 # 📋 Prerequisites
 Before running the application, ensure you have: